What Does Buy-to-Let Mean?

 The most popular choices for BTL investors are properties in areas with high employment levels.
 Key considerations when selecting a property include location, preferred tenant, and the property’s condition at purchase, to ensure that it is as attractive as possible to would-be renters.

-Properties in areas with good transport links, schools, and facilities attract more tenants and have higher rental yields, which are also more likely to rise as long as the area remains competitive to live in.
+Properties in areas with good transport links, schools, and amenities attract more tenants and have higher rental yields, which are also more likely to rise as long as the area remains competitive to live in.
 Any property may qualify as a BTL, from studios and one-bedroom flats that appeal to young professionals, to larger homes with multiple bedrooms that suit larger families.